phlib/litmus-reseller-sdk/README.md

 Resources
 ---------

-You can run the unit tests with the following command:
+Before testing you need to set your apiKey and apiPassword into `phpunit.xml.dist After this few settings, you can run the unit tests with the following command:

 ```
 phpunit
 ```

 Copyright
 ---------